DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 48, lines 7-8, recites the phrase “the patient” which renders the claim indefinite.
-It is unclear if the phrase refers to the phrase “a patient” recited in claim 48 line 3 or 6.
-To overcome this rejection, it is suggested to clarify what the phrase refers to.
+Claim 48, line 7, recites “the patient” which renders the claim indefinite.
+It is unclear if it refers to the phrase “a patient” recited in claim 48 line 3 or 6.
+Clarify what the phrase refers to.

 Claim Rejections - 35 USC § 101